ajnelson/regxml_extractor/README.md

 Converts Windows Registry hives to a descriptive XML format.

 The collective software in this project takes a disk image and outputs a set of RegXML files, one per hive extracted from the image.
+These hives' RegXML forms are also converted from RegXML to a SQLite database.

+## Building

+To build from the tarball:
+    ./configure && make install
+(As these are scripts, there isn't much need for `make`.)

+To build as from upstream:
+    ./bootstrap
+    ./configure && make install

+## Running

+    cd results_directory
+    regxml_extractor.sh image_file

+Output:
+* `*.hive` --- Hive files extracted from file system.
+* `*.hive.regxml` --- RegXML produced from the hive of matching number.
+* `*.hive.checked.regxml` --- RegXML, pretty-printed and validated by xmllint.
+* `out.sqlite` --- SQLite database representing all hives' contents that could be read by `dfxml.py` and `rx_make_database.py`.
+* `*.err.log` --- Standard error of the process generating the matching file name.
+Be on the lookout for non-0-byte error logs.
+If you don't want to install the scripts, you can run the above from the extracted source directory.

 ## Dependencies